Steven K. SchmidtPrincipal Investigator

 Adam J. Solon

-Adam investigates microbial community assembly and succession across a spectrum of environments, including some of Earth’s coldest and driest extremes.
+Adam investigates microbial growth, community assembly and succession, and ecosystem functioning across a spectrum of environments, including some of Earth’s coldest and driest extremes.
 Currently, he is exploring the impact of herbicides on the composition and structure of soil microbial communities, as well as the effects of water and nutrient availability on extremophile communities of glacial valleys and arid volcanoes.
 His studies utilize observational and experimental work with soils from grasslands of the United States, glacial watersheds of the Peruvian Andes, mountains in the Dry Valleys of Antarctica and volcanoes along the Atacama Andes.

 email: adam.solon@colorado.edu |